mzazon/awesome-cloud-projects/aws/batch-processing-fargate/batch-processing-fargate.md

 The serverless nature of Fargate eliminates the operational overhead associated with managing EC2 instances, including patching, security updates, and capacity planning.
 Organizations can focus entirely on their batch processing logic while AWS handles the underlying infrastructure.
 The pay-per-use model ensures cost efficiency, as you only pay for the exact compute resources consumed during job execution, without idle time costs.

 Fargate's resource allocation model allows for precise rightsizing of compute resources, supporting fractional vCPUs (0.25, 0.5, 1.0) and memory configurations from 512 MB to 30 GB.
 This granular control enables cost optimization for diverse workload requirements.
 The platform automatically handles job queuing, resource allocation, and fault tolerance, making it suitable for both simple data processing tasks and complex computational workloads.
+See the [AWS Batch User Guide](https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) for detailed service capabilities.

 > **Tip**: Use AWS Batch job arrays for processing large datasets by splitting work across multiple parallel jobs.
 This approach maximizes throughput while maintaining cost efficiency.
+See the [AWS Batch job arrays documentation](https://docs.aws.amazon.com/batch/latest/userguide/array_jobs.html) for implementation details.

-The integration with other AWS services enhances the platform's capabilities.
+The integration with other AWS services enhances the platform's capabilities following the AWS Well-Architected Framework principles.
 CloudWatch provides comprehensive monitoring and logging, while IAM enables fine-grained access control.
 The ability to use custom container images from ECR allows teams to package their specific runtime environments and dependencies, ensuring consistency across development and production environments.
+For additional best practices, see the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).

 ## Challenge